-A recent workshop brought together a dynamic group of community leaders to consider ways to build peace.
+A workshop brought together a dynamic group of South Sudanese community leaders in Australia to consider ways to build and sustain peace in Africa.

 Emerging leaders of the South Sudanese community in Australia are working on a way to secure a long-lasting peace in their African homeland.

 A peacebuilding initiative held in Melbourne could be the first step.

 In January, the Melbourne School of Government from the University of Melbourne hosted a four-day pilot workshop in collaboration with the Institute for Economics & Peace (IEP), the Initiatives of Change organisation, and the Australian Department of Foreign Affairs and Trade.